WikiEducationFoundation/WikiEduDashboard/docs/user_roles.md

 onboarding process (http://localhost:3000/onboarding).
 Either way, you'll be able to create new courses/programs after that from the home page.

+## Assigning special roles

+To assign users to special roles.
+Go to the `/settings` page in the dashboard (http://localhost:3000/settings).
+This will allow you to give users admin privileges and other special user permissions such as classroom program manager, technical help staff, Wikipedia expert and many others.
+Note that your account needs to have admin permissions to access the page (refer to [Admin permissions](#admin-permissions) for more information)

 ## Creating a course/program

 Click 'Create Course' from the home page and proceed from there.
 Once you've created